 Better Cancer Treatment

 Proton therapy is an alternative treatment option for some patients that can help avoid these complications.
 Proton therapy uses heavy, positively charged atomic particles instead of the standard X-rays that are used in conventional radiation therapy.
-The protons can be controlled with greater precision to conform to the shape of the tumor, reducing radiation damage to surrounding healthy tissues and organs, and decreasing the risk of secondary cancer caused by radiation therapy, explains Katie’s radiation oncologist, Michelle Gentile, MD, PhD.
+The protons can be controlled with greater precision to conform to the shape of the tumor, reducing radiation damage to surrounding healthy tissues and organs, and decreasing the risk of secondary cancer caused by radiation therapy.

-“For younger patients like Katie, and those who have left-sided tumors, proton therapy may significantly reduce the risks of damaging other organs, and there may be fewer side effects in the future,” explains Dr. Gentile.
+“For younger patients like Katie, and those who have left-sided tumors, proton therapy may significantly reduce the risks of damaging other organs, and there may be fewer side effects in the future,” explains Katie's radiation oncologist.

 Katie took a leave of absence from her teaching job to undergo seven weeks and 33 sessions of radiation treatment.
 She commuted three hours each day from the city by train (and taxi) to Northwestern Medicine Proton Center in Warrenville, one of the few proton therapy centers in the Midwest and the only one in Illinois.